 Public consultation on the future of Blue Star House

-Following a first round of consultation, Derwent London is excited to share our updated proposals to transform Blue Star House into a modern hotel with flexible co-working space.
+Thank you to everyone who took part in our public consultation.
+Derwent London has now submitted a planning application for proposals to transform Blue Star House into a modern hotel with flexible co-working space.

 CGI of proposals along Stockwell Avenue

-Derwent London is excited to share updated proposals for Blue Star House, a building located in the heart of Brixton, opposite the O2 Academy, at 234-244 Stockwell Road, SW9.
+Derwent London is excited to share our proposals for Blue Star House, a building located in the heart of Brixton, opposite the O2 Academy, at 234-244 Stockwell Road, SW9.

-Working with our partners Astir, we are proposing to refurbish and extend Blue Star House and design a new building on the existing car park, to bring a new hotel and flexible co-working space to the centre of Brixton.
+Working with our partners Astir, our proposals include the refurbishment and extension of Blue Star House and the creation of a new building on the existing car park to deliver a hotel and flexible co-working space.

-We are also exploring ways to celebrate Brixton’s cultural heritage in the design and use of the building and are keen to get your input.
+We are also exploring ways to celebrate Brixton’s cultural heritage through the design and use of the building.

 CGI of proposals along Stockwell Avenue